ShinLiX/shift_schedule/README.md

 The tool enforces the following **hard constraints**:
 - **Coverage Requirement**: Each time slot must have exactly 2 employees.
 - **Shift Lengths**: Employees are assigned single shifts of 6–8 hours (or shorter if daily availability is less than 6 hours).
-- **Weekly Hour Limits**: Employees cannot exceed their predefined weekly working hours.
+- **Weekly Hour Limits**: Employees cannot exceed their predefined weekly working hours (40 hours per week by default for full time employees.
+However, managers have the authority to adjust this limit as needed).
 - **Forbidden Pairs**: Prevents specific pairs of employees from being assigned to the same shift.
 - **Shift Continuity**: Day-based single-shift patterns are strictly enforced.